 Accompanied by your guide, you’ll sail off to enjoy breathtaking views: puffins nesting along the mossy coastline, the cliffs that witnessed the island’s history, and seals basking in the sun in a small hidden cove.
 Plan on taking this must-do tour during your visit so that you can enjoy the rich natural heritage and charm of the islands from the ocean.

-You can now roaming the natural landscape of Saint-Pierre on horseback.
+You can now roam the natural landscape of Saint-Pierre on horseback.
 You will follow the path supervised by the local riding club.
 For all horse enthusiasts, it's an experience you have to live!
 Depending on the weather, the rides can be delayed, cancelled or replaced by an activity within the club.

 Start at the Maison Jézéquel (large gray house near the wharf), take the central path and bear left, going towards the Fort.
 Then go down towards the Transpacific Shipwreck.
 Continue on the pebble beach towards the little hill.
 Go back down towards the central path and continue towards the lighthouse at the other end of the island.
 From the lighthouse, go to the wash house (gray house), then take the path behind the church and continue on the pebble bank to Petit Havre.
 Finally, return to the Maison Jézéquel by the main path.